 - The Atheros AR9331, not to be confused with the Wi-Fi 802.11b/g standard, was designed to be more reliable than the Atmel ATmega32U4 because it has a larger, more reliable flash ROM with 8K of RAM and uses the same universal library for low-level CPU processing.

 - The result is more reliable code and faster performance when you’re downloading firmware.
-It’s also possible to use the ATmega32U4 to save state between programs and interrupt the AR9331 from time to time if you want to change out one microcontroller for another.
-Both microprocessors are based on the ATmega32U4.
+It’s also possible to use the ATmega32U4 to save the state between programs and interrupt the AR9331 from time to time if you want to change out one microcontroller for another.
+These two microprocessors are configured with the ATmega32U4.

 Wiring Things Up